 - Encryption for data in transit – DFS protects data by encrypting it as it moves through the system

 - Support for multiple protocols – hosts can access files using a range of protocols, such as Server Message Block (SMB), Network File System (NFS), and Portable Operating System Interface (POSIX), to name just a few

-Benefits of Distributed File System
+What are the Benefits of Distributed File System?

-Other benefits of DFS include:
+Other advantages and benefits include:

 - Data resiliency – because files reside in more than one location, a server failure won’t signal disaster

 - Network efficiency – heavy workloads won’t slow down the system because DFS can grab data from the next available node